et ceteras

 Winning FIRST PLACE in the Writer’s Digest Self-Published Book Competition

 Winning First Place in the Writer's Digest Self-Published Book Competition for my book SOMETIMES has unveiled some interesting emotions: I am unabashedly proud!
 I'm also gratified that people are beginning to see its merit.
-My intention was to help other children living in difficult situations.
+My intention was to help children living in difficult situations.
 I hoped to give them courage & permission to speak up - this award has validated that intention.

 Read More